nittyjee/Ranges-to-Rows/README.md

 ![Alt text](example1.png?raw=true "Title")

-This could generate the following tables, or the tables could generate the timeline.
+This timeline could generate the following tables, or the tables could generate the timeline.

 ___
 ### Table 1 (for example 1)